Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 ```
 EXAMPLE USE: MOVE mammal
 ```
-Move only animals of the specified class num times.
+Move only animals of the specified class.

 ### REPRODUCE
 For all locations, the first two animals at that location should try to reproduce.
 In order to reproduce the